epossick/Options-Probability/README.md

 Important notes
+You might have to adjust the "skiprows" item in the "myfile" variable.
+Make sure it lines up so that you skip all of the rows above the column titles.
+The number of rows will usually be the one that says the maturity that you are using.

 For some of the securities with larger amount of strikes (ex.TSLA), you might need to increase the width of each bar in the OptionsProb chart.
 Sometimes their are too many strikes so some of the bars are not visible.
 You can find the chart in the main() function under #plot OptionsProb.
 I have only ever needed 0.2 or 0.5 for my width, but its still something to consider.
 This also requires you to install a few modules, if you do not know how just google it.